 2. Longstowe Hall

 A special venue with the most beautiful lake and rose garden.
 It’s a photographer’s dream and so many of my favourite wedding pictures have been taken here.
-The venue is less than ten miles from Cambridge city centre.
+Longstowe Hall is less than ten miles from Cambridge city centre.

 A couple embrace in the rose garden of Longstowe Hall.

-This is a very popular local venue and it’s easy to see why.
-Ceremonies can take place in the garden, the orangery or the cosy barn.
-I especially love the tree-lined driveway that leads to the house – it’s a magical spot for pictures.
+South Farm is a very popular local venue and it’s easy to see why.
+Ceremonies can take place in the garden, the bright orangery or the cosy barn.
+I especially love the tree-lined driveway that leads up towards the house – it’s a magical spot for pictures.
+I am a South Farm wedding photographer and have many years of experience at photographing at this super wedding venue.

 A couple embrace at South farm wedding venue.